Omnia-Ahmed-22/QR-Code-Component/README.md

 .
 Inspired by Frontend Mentor's QR code component challenge

 .
-Built with ❤️ by Omnia Ahmed
+Build with ❤️ by Omnia Ahmed